dessa-oss/atlas/docs/api_docs/sources/index.md

 ## License

 We ❤️ open source, Atlas is licensed using the Apache 2.0 License.

-To contribute to Atlas, get started (here)[TODO ADD LINK TO ISSUES]
+To contribute to Atlas, get started on our [Github](www.github.com/dessa-research/atlas).